-A make your own takeout version of the tasty Mongolian Beef from P. F. Changs, but it's way healthier!
-It's gluten and soy free, but is Paleo and Whole30 compatible with an outrageous glaze!
+A make your own takeout version of the tasty Mongolian Beef from P. F. Changs, but it's gluten free and way healthier!

 - Sesame Oil